-The assessment of the Executive Committee on the corporate governance structure of DKV Belgium revealed a general result classified as good, both for design and performance.
-This indicates that management feels overall comfortable on the way the corporate governance structure is set up (design) and is functioning (performance).
-Improvements compared to previous assessment are seen, however, some further points of attention and further embedding of these points in the processes are indicated.
+The assessment of the Executive Committee on the corporate governance structure of DKV Belgium revealed a general result classified as good in terms of design and performance.
+This indicates that management feels overall comfortable on the way the corporate governance structure is set up (all designs are assessed as good) and is functioning (performance).
+Improvements compared to previous assessment are seen on the side of the design, however, some further points of attention and further embedding of these points in the processes are indicated on the side of the performance.